 |Illness||£860 to £3,710||Illnesses that last for a couple of days to a few weeks.|

 It’s important to note that it’s impossible to provide a true estimate until our advisors have assessed your claim.
-A full settlement amount will take into account other factors that the table doesn’t cover such as loss of earnings, medical costs, travel costs and so on and so forth.
+A full settlement amount will consider other factors that the table doesn’t cover, such as loss of earnings, medical costs, travel costs and so on.

 To try and ensure you receive the right level of compensation for your wrong medication claims, our solicitors insist on a medical assessment by an independent doctor.
-This will usually be carried out locally so you don’t have to travel too far.
+This usually happens locally so you don’t have to travel too far.
 All of these steps will help your chances of receiving maximum compensation.

 Special Damages Included In Medical Negligence Claims

-If making wrong medication negligence claims, your solicitor can ask for general damages as well as special damages.
+If making wrong medication claims, your solicitor can ask for general damages as well as special damages.
 The table in the previous section covered general damages.
-This is compensation awarded for pain and suffering.
-In this section we’re going to look more at special damages.
-This is compensation paid for financial costs you’ve incurred as a result of prescription negligence.
+This is compensation for pain and suffering.
+In this section, we’re going to look more at special damages.
+This is compensation for financial costs you incur as a result of prescription negligence.
 The types of elements special damages claims can consist of include:

 - Medical Costs.

-While most people will be treated for free on the NHS, it’s possible for prescription costs to build up.
-Also, you could include the cost of over the counter medicines and other treatments not provided by the NHS.
+While most people receive free treatment on the NHS, prescription costs can build up.
+Also, you could include the cost of over the counter medicines and other treatments not under the NHS.

 - Care Costs.